Lymitliss/Lymitliss.github.io/weather.md

     and radio-focused operating notes in one place.
   </p>
   <p>
-    Data is pulled from official NOAA / NWS and NOAA SWPC sources where possible, with a live lightning map included for storm awareness.
-Weather, alert, and solar data refresh automatically while the page is open.
+    Weather and alerts are pulled through the WOØF droplet proxy, solar data comes from NOAA SWPC, and the page refreshes automatically while it remains open.
   </p>
 </div>